Exploring Large Language Models for Detecting Mental Disorders

 \subsubsection{Psycholinguistic Features}

-The linguistic features used in our research were calculated using the tool described in ~\citep{smirnov2021titanis}.
-This tool allows the calculation of morphological, syntactic, and vocabulary parameters of texts, including various psycholinguistic coefficients.
+The linguistic features used in our research were extracted using the tool described in~\citep{smirnov2021titanis}.
+This tool extracts morphological, syntactic, and vocabulary parameters of texts, including various psycholinguistic coefficients.
 A total of 113 features were used.
-A detailed description of the features used and the features obtained with this tool on our data is given in the Huggingface repository\footnote{\url{https://huggingface.co/datasets/anonymizedauthor/paper_data}}.
+A detailed description of the features utilized and those extracted with this tool on our data is available in the Hugging Face repository.\footnote{\url{https://huggingface.co/datasets/anonymizedauthor/paper_data}}